Commands

 Work Management

-Work Management Commands
+Work Commands

 Overview

-Use work management commands when you need to:
+Use work commands when you need to:

 • Move work through Kanban states (backlog → specifying → testing → implementing → validating → done)